Tietokilta/tikweb-frontend/README.md

 - Setup your editor to highlight type errors.
 VSCode will do this out of the box.
 - Consider running `npm run type-check` periodically, or even use it in watch mode: `npm run type-check:watch`.

+## Linting & Code style

+Code style is defined by Prettier, which is ran through ESLint.
+In order to check for linting errors and code style, run `npm run lint`.
+In order to fix auto-fixable issues, use `npm run lint:fix`.

+Consider using ESLint and Prettier plugins in your editor, with autoformatting on save enabled.

 ## Adding pages

 Pages can be added by adding a new file to `src/pages`.
 See: